Oct 22 2024

 DIVE DEEPER: How to offboard K–12 IT staff members.

-Well-defined, swift user lifecycle management practices can be critical if an employee decides to leave suddenly or is let go without much warning — and isn’t happy about it.
+Well-defined, swift user lifecycle management practices are critical if an employee decides to leave suddenly or is let go without much warning — and isn’t happy about it.

-There have been cases where people have been fired and their companies didn’t immediately terminate the account, allowing these employees to go back into their accounts when they got home to grab or remove data.
+There have been cases where people were fired and their companies didn’t immediately terminate their access, allowing these employees to go back into their accounts when they got home to grab or remove data.

 They might then place unauthorized data on the internet or jump on the school’s messaging tool to bad-mouth people.
 IT needs to make sure the process is set so that after an employee’s last day working with the school, he or she can no longer access school accounts.

-Generally, K–12 schools can benefit from thoroughly examining the steps in their user lifecycle management process to determine where problems may exist — such as a specific team not being told when a staff member exits — and then devising another plan, if needed.
+Generally, K–12 schools can benefit from thoroughly examining the steps in their user lifecycle management process to determine where problems may exist — such as a specific team not being told when a staff member exits — and then adjusting the plan as needed.

 BalanceFormcreative/Getty Images